 In Amish society, older family members are respected and cared for by the family and community, often moving into a special addition to the house.
-The PA Amish generally do not accept social security and try to avoid the use of nursing homes.
+The Pennsylvania Amish generally do not accept social security and try to avoid the use of nursing homes.

 The characteristic style of plain Amish dress is the most obvious outward manifestation of their faith, purity and social separation from the world.
 It demonstrates group allegiance and identity, as well as the willingness to yield to group standards.

-PA Amish men wear dark-colored suits, straight-cut coats with no lapels, broadfall trousers, suspenders, solid-colored shirts, black socks and shoes, and black or straw broad-brimmed hats.
+Pennsylvania Amish men wear dark-colored suits, straight-cut coats with no lapels, broadfall trousers, suspenders, solid-colored shirts, black socks and shoes, and black or straw broad-brimmed hats.
 Shirts fasten with conventional buttons; suit coats and vests fasten with hooks and eyes.
 Men do not wear mustaches and generally wait until after marriage to grow beards.

 Amish women wear modest, solid-colored dresses, usually with long sleeves and a full skirt, a cape and apron.
 The clothing is fastened with straight pins or snaps.
 Hair is never cut and is worn in a bun on the back of the head, concealed by a prayer covering.
 Single women in their teens and twenties wear black prayer coverings for church services; a white covering is worn at most times by women of all ages.
-PA Amish women are not permitted to wear jewelry or printed fabrics.
+Pennsylvania Amish women are not permitted to wear jewelry or printed fabrics.

 The Amish taboo on electricity has become one of the public symbols of their separation from the world.
 Because public electric and utility lines provided a literal and mysterious connection to the outside, the use of power generated from them - and from generating plants - is forbidden.
 This ban has prevented secularly influences from intruding into the home and has silenced endless debates over the use of new electrical gadgets such as radios, TVs and appliances and more.
 While the 110-volt power generated from public utility lines is prohibited, 12-volt self-contained batteries are unconnected to the outside world, and therefore permitted.

-In order to power tools for the cottage industry, farm equipment and some household appliances, the Amish in PA get creative, using air or hydraulic powered motors.
+In order to power tools for the cottage industry, farm equipment and some household appliances, the Amish in Pennsylvania get creative, using air or hydraulic powered motors.
 This pressure can be used to operate larger household equipment like washers and sewing machines, but not smaller ones such as clothes dryers, toasters, blow dryers, microwaves, TVs, and doorbells.
 Bottled gas is used to operate major appliances such as refrigerators, stoves and water heaters.
 Home freezers have been banned due to the fear that they would lead to other electric appliances.
-To light their homes and shops, the PA Amish utilize pressurized gas lanterns to mount on walls, hang from ceilings and attach to mobile carts.
+To light their homes and shops, the Amish utilize pressurized gas lanterns to mount on walls, hang from ceilings and attach to mobile carts.

 When the modern car became a common fixture in American life, it also became the American symbol of freedom, independence and mobility - transforming the slower pace of horses and trolleys.
 In all of these ways, the motorized vehicle clashed with the traditional values of Amish culture.
-Moreover, the very concept and progression of the automobile breeds pride and inequality in the eyes of the Amish in PA.
+Moreover, the very concept and progression of the automobile breeds pride and inequality in the eyes of the Amish.

 Travel by horse and buggy is the prominent mode of transportation, naturally limiting travel, and therefore, interaction with the non-Amish world.
 This also prevents the erosion of geographically-organized local church districts, because members cannot simply drive to the congregation of their choice.

-While owning a car is not permitted, being a passenger is no compromise to the beliefs of the PA Amish.
+While owning a car is not permitted, being a passenger is no compromise to the beliefs of the Pennsylvania Amish.
 Accepting rides from neighbors or hiring a driver is a way for the Amish to use cars as a means of transportation to social functions on the outskirts of the settlement, but not disrupt the Amish culture or social structure.
 Amish businessmen often have agreements with non-Amish persons to haul materials as needed, or hire a non-Amish employee who provides a vehicle.

 The church permits the use of trains and buses as modes of transportation to shop, work at markets or visit far-flung settlements.
 These are unlike a car in that they cannot be used for personal status.
 Travel by air, however, is prohibited because it is viewed as too modern and worldly.
-Moreover, it should be largely unnecessary, as the Amish in PA are not engaged in professional occupations or vacations to faraway places.
+Moreover, it should be largely unnecessary, as the Amish in Pennsylvania are not engaged in professional occupations or vacations to faraway places.

 Youth leisure transportation

-The PA Amish church placed a taboo on the bicycle in order to keep youth close to home.
+The Pennsylvania Amish church placed a taboo on the bicycle in order to keep youth close to home.
 However, non-motorized scooters are viewed as a compromise between walking and the bicycle, and many youth ride them to school.

-Despite their separation from modern culture, the Amish in PA are entangled with the larger economic system.
+Despite their separation from modern culture, the Amish in Pennsylvania are entangled with the larger economic system.
 They lean heavily on the broader world for raw materials and supplies, and they use banks.
 Just like other citizens, they pay all taxes, with the exception of social security.
-Similarly, the PA Amish pride themselves on being self-sufficient and do not collect social security benefits, unemployment or welfare checks.
+Similarly, the Pennsylvania Amish pride themselves on being self-sufficient and do not collect social security benefits, unemployment or welfare checks.

 Financial security and protection come from the community itself, most outwardly visible in the Amish barn-raising.
 But the Lancaster County Amish have also created other ways to help church members in time of need.
 An Amish Aid Society was formed, by which members are assessed and money collected to help rebuild after a disaster.
 This is a modest system of fire and storm insurance.
 Those with medical bills to pay are helped by church alms.
 Again, in Lancaster, an Amish Church Aid was developed for serious problems as an informal version of hospitalization insurance.

-Rather than going away from the home to parks or movies, PA Amish children enjoy activities in the house and around the farm.
+Rather than going away from the home to parks or movies, Pennsylvania Amish children enjoy activities in the house and around the farm.
 With animals and wide open spaces, the farm is an exciting, although sometimes dangerous, playground.
 Children also get together at school and after church; baseball is the most popular activity in the school yard.